cardboard-iguana/cardboard-iguana.com/log/2022-03-16-itprotv-comptia-security-plus.md

 ### Signs, Fencing, and Gates

-* 6' - 7' in most situations, 8' topped with barbed wire or razor wire for particularly high security areas.
+6' - 7' in most situations, 8' topped with barbed wire or razor wire for particularly high security areas.

-* "Hybrid gates" include both a card reader or keypad *and* staff who can further verify visitor identity before opening the gate.
+"Hybrid gates" include both a card reader or keypad *and* staff who can further verify visitor identity before opening the gate.

 ### Lighting

-* Use lighting with a high "color rendering index" - a measure of how faithfully lighting mimics the colors perceived in daylight (clear sunlight is defined as having a color rendering index of 100, the highest value).
+Use lighting with a high "color rendering index" - a measure of how faithfully lighting mimics the colors perceived in daylight (clear sunlight is defined as having a color rendering index of 100, the highest value).
 Light sources with more continuous spectra and that more accurately mimic blackbody radiation have higher color rendering indexes.

-* Twice-yearly inspection of exterior lighting.
+Twice-yearly inspection of exterior lighting.

-References:

 * [Color rendering index (Wikipedia)](https://en.wikipedia.org/wiki/Color_rendering_index)